cap-js/docs/about/best-practices.md

 ## The 'Calesi' Effect

 Keeping pace with a rapidly changing world of cloud technologies and platforms is a major challenge when you hardwire too many things into today's technologies that might soon become obsolete.
-CAP avoids such lock-ins and shields application developers from low-evel things like:
+CAP avoids such lock-ins and shields application developers from low-level things like:

 - Low-level **Security**-related things like Certificates, mTLS, SAML, OAuth, OpenID, ...
 - **Service Bindings** like K8s secrets, VCAP_SERVICES, ...
 - **Multitenancy**-related things, especially w.r.t. tenant isolation
 - **Messaging** protocols or brokers such as AMQP, MQTT, Webhooks, Kafka, Redis, ...
 - **Remoting** protocols such as HTTP, gRCP, OData, GraphQL, SOAP, RFC, ...
-- **Audit Loging** → use the *Calesi* variant, which provides ultimate resilience
+- **Audit Logging** → use the *Calesi* variant, which provides ultimate resilience
 - **Logs**, **Traces**, **Metrics** → CAP does that behind the scenes + provides *Calesi* variants
 - **Transaction Management** → CAP manages all transactions → don't mess with that!